Library

 Like any technology, AI has its own set of limitations.
 Be cognizant of these pitfalls when using AI in UX design:

-Baked-in Bias
+Baked-in bias

 In AI, bias is the ‘systematic and unplanned presumptions encoded into datasets and algorithms’.